ZackEnders/DSA-and-Design-Patterns-Exercise/src/week-3/README.md

 # Week 3

-This week we will be focusing on the Observer Design Pattern and the Circular Queue / Double Ended Queue (Deque) Data Structure.
-As a reminder the weeks that you have two Data Structures they are very similar in structure but slightly different functionality.
+This week we will be focusing on the Observer Design Pattern and the Linked List Data Structure.

-Below are the resources for each topic and the optional coding challenges for Circular Queue / Double Ended Queue (Deque).
+Below are the resources for each topic and the optional coding challenges for Linked List.

 ## Observer Resources